akshaykumarkona/Aspect-Based-Sentiment-Analysis-using-LangChain-GeminiAI/README.md

-# Aspect-Based Sentiment Analysis using Google Gemini
+# Aspect-Based Sentiment Analysis using LangChain & Gemini

 This project is all about performing Aspect-Based Sentiment Analysis (ABSA) on user reviews using the `Google Gemini` and `LangChain`.
 This app allows users to analyze predefined reviews or enter their own review, providing insights into specific aspects and their corresponding sentiments.